GorkemP/labeled-images-for-ulcerative-colitis/README.md

 ## Important Notes

-Since each patient has several images, when performing train-val-test splitting, it is highly recommended to perform it in patient-level because similar images may go in different sets resulting in high val/test set performance.
+Since each patient has several images, when performing train-val-test splitting, it is highly recommended performing it at patient-level because similar images may go in different sets, resulting in high val/test set performance.
 Therefore, use the dataset splitting scripts in this repository.